data-integrations/database-plugins/aurora-postgresql-plugin/docs/AuroraPostgres-action.md

 will be passed to the JDBC driver as connection arguments for JDBC drivers that may need additional configurations.

 **Connection Timeout** The timeout value used for socket connect operations.
-If connecting to the server takes longer than this value, the connection is broken.The timeout is specified in seconds and a value of zero means that it is disabled.
+If connecting to the server takes longer than this value, the connection is broken.
+The timeout is specified in seconds and a value of zero means that it is disabled.

 Example